PabloLec/pablolec.github.io/_posts/2021-2-25-Recoverpy.md

 :mask: Oops.

-There are a lot of utilities/ways to retrieve deleted files but when the file still exists, only its content is overwritten, the solution was well hidden.
+There are a lot of utilities/ways to retrieve deleted files but to get an existing file content back, the solution was well hidden.
 After a few hours of despair, this kind of occasion where you feel like the only fool to search your queries, I eventually found what I was looking for.